 In Rome, all the ancient mice recipes are for a creature called a dormouse that’s native to Europe.
-Though it is technically a rodent, it’s appearance and behavior is much more like a squirrel.
+Though it is technically a rodent, its appearance and behavior are much more like a squirrel.

 The Romans took advantage of this long hibernation to store them in specialized enclosed terra cotta pots called glirarium.
 In the dark confinement, dormice are stimulated to hibernate and fatten up considerably.
 Dormice normally weigh 4-6 ounces, which is big for a mouse, but they double in weight for hibernation.

-A half pound mouse is a serious meal, especially at a time before animals had been selectively bred to a freakish modern size.
+A half-pound mouse is a serious meal, especially at a time before animals had been selectively bred to a freakish modern size.
 Add in the fact that the frame and bone structure is built for an animal half the size of the chubby little hibernating dormice that were raised in Rome.
-Dormice were actually weighed at feasts because raising extra large specimens was a status symbol for wealthy Romans.
+Dormice were actually weighed at feasts because raising extra-large specimens was a status symbol for wealthy Romans.